 Loss of the cutaneous barrier facilitates entry of the patient’s own flora and of organisms from the hospital environment into the burn wound.
 Initially, the wound is colonized with gram-positive bacteria from the surrounding tissue, but the number of bacteria grows rapidly beneath the burn eschar, reaching ~8.4 × 103 cfu/g on day 4 after the burn.
 The avascularity of the eschar, along with the impairment of local immune responses, favors further bacterial colonization and proliferation.
 By day 7, the wound is colonized with other microbes, including gram-positive bacteria, gram-negative bacteria, and yeasts derived from the gastrointestinal and upper respiratory flora.
 Invasive infection—localized and/or systemic—occurs when these bacteria penetrate viable tissue.
 In addition, a role for biofilms has been recognized in experimental animal models of burn-wound infection.
 (Biofilms are surface-associated communities of bacteria, often embedded in a matrix, that allow the microbes to persist and to resist the effects of host immunity and antimicrobial agents.)

-Streptococci and staphylococci were the predominant causes of ...
+Streptococci and staphylococci were the ...